 - You acted in lawful self-defense or defense of others.
 Nevada law permits you to fight back against assailants with proportional physical force.
 As long as you acted as a reasonable person would in your situation, the charges should be dropped.

 - You had no criminal intent.
-For example if someone trips and the gun in their belt holster goes off by accident, no criminal battery occurred because there was no intent to touch anyone.
-Unless the D.A. can prove beyond a criminal doubt that you acted deliberately, no crime occurred.
+For example, if someone trips and the gun in their belt holster goes off accidentally, no criminal battery occurred because there was no intent to touch anyone.
+No crime occurred unless the D.A. can prove beyond a criminal doubt that you acted deliberately.

 - There was no use of a deadly weapon.
 Merely carrying a deadly weapon or having one in the vicinity does not turn a simple battery charge into a battery with a deadly weapon.
 Unless a deadly weapon was used, BDW charges do not apply:

 Example: Jeffrey and Max get into an argument, and Jeffrey slaps Max across the face.
 Max wants Jeffrey charged with BDW because Jeffrey carries a knife on his belt.
 Though since all Jeffrey did was slap Max, he committed only “simple battery.”

 4. Will I be deported?